usabilla/usabilla-u4a-ios-swift-sdk/PublicReadme.md

 With the name of your file, without the .string extension.

-## Permissions
+## Permissions (Optional)
-If the user tries to set a custom screenshot, the SDK will ask for the permission to access the gallery.
+If the user tries to set a custom screenshot, the SDK will ask for the permission to access the gallery and camera.

-No other permission is needed to run the SDK.
+These privacy permissions are needed on the main app:

+    NSCameraUsageDescription
+    NSPhotoLibraryUsageDescription

+Please make sure there is a description string for each of these properties.

+Refer to Apples [technical document](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html), on how to localize these

+If user wants to set only library or camera permissions than either only the camera view or the photo-library view will be displayed.
+And incase if both permissions are not provided than end-user can only able to annotate or see the image passed via load form and also the camera and the photo-library will not be displayed.

+NOTE: If you haven’t enabled the ‘Show screenshot’ option in the Advanced settings panel of a form, than `Add a photo` panel will not be displayed.

 ## Integration with Obj-C applications